Austin Fort

-Austin Fort (born May 14, 1995) is an American football tight end who is currently a free agent.
+Austin Fort (born May 14, 1995) is an American former professional football tight end.
 He played college football at Wyoming.

-Early years
+Early life

 Fort attended Campbell County High School in Gillette, Wyoming, where he played quarterback, punter, and placekicker.
 In his two-year career starting at quarterback for the Campbell County Camels, he totaled 4,667 yards with 45 touchdowns on only 4 interceptions and helped lead his team to the Wyoming 4A state championship in 2012.
 Fort was considered a first-team all-state selection at quarterback and kicker as both a junior and senior, was named the top football recruit in Wyoming as a senior, and was a Top 25 Rocky Mountain state selection.
 A 2-star recruit, Austin chose to stay in-state and played at University of Wyoming over offers from Air Force, Colorado, Colorado State, Illinois, and Sam Houston State.

 College career

 In 2014, Fort redshirted as a freshman at the University of Wyoming.
 The following spring, Fort was transitioned from quarterback to tight end.
 This decision prompted Fort to transfer to Chabot Community College to continue playing quarterback.
 In his one season at Chabot, Fort appeared in eight games, throwing for 282 yards on 20 pass attempts, with three touchdowns and one interception.
 Fort returned to Wyoming for the 2016 season as a tight end.
 He appeared in all of the team's 13 games, exclusively on special teams, where he recorded two tackles.
 In the 2017 and 2018 seasons, Fort started at tight end for the Cowboys and caught 17 passes for 229 yards and four touchdowns.